Dynamical system: Nonlinear dynamical systems and chaos

-Simple nonlinear dynamical systems and even piecewise linear systems can exhibit a completely unpredictable behavior, which might seem to be random, despite the fact that they are fundamentally deterministic.
-This seemingly unpredictable behavior has been called chaos.
+Simple nonlinear dynamical systems, including piecewise linear systems, can exhibit strongly unpredictable behavior, which might seem to be random, despite the fact that they are fundamentally deterministic.
+This unpredictable behavior has been called chaos.
 Hyperbolic systems are precisely defined dynamical systems that exhibit the properties ascribed to chaotic systems.
-In hyperbolic systems the tangent space perpendicular to a trajectory can be well separated into two parts: one with the points that converge towards the orbit (the stable manifold) and another of the points that diverge from the orbit (the unstable manifold).
+In hyperbolic systems the tangent spaces perpendicular to an orbit can be decomposed into a combination of two parts: one with the points that converge towards the orbit (the stable manifold) and another of the points that diverge from the orbit (the unstable manifold).

 This branch of mathematics deals with the long-term qualitative behavior of dynamical systems.
 Here, the focus is not on finding precise solutions to the equations defining the dynamical system (which is often hopeless), but rather to answer questions like "Will the system settle down to a steady state in the long term, and if so, what are the possible attractors?" or "Does the long-term behavior of the system depend on its initial condition?"

-Note that the chaotic behavior of complex systems is not the issue.
+The chaotic behavior of complex systems is not the issue.
 Meteorology has been known for years to involve complex—even chaotic—behavior.
 Chaos theory has been so surprising because chaos can be found within almost trivial systems.
-The logistic map is only a second-degree polynomial; the horseshoe map is piecewise linear.
+The Pomeau–Manneville scenario of the logistic map and the Fermi–Pasta–Ulam–Tsingou problem arose with just second-degree polynomials; the horseshoe map is piecewise linear.

-Solutions of Finite Duration
+Solutions of finite duration

-For non-linear autonomous ODEs it is possible under some conditions to develop solutions of finite duration, meaning here that from its own dynamics, the system will reach the value zero at an ending time and stays there in zero forever after.
-These finite-duration solutions can't be analytical functions on the whole real line, and because they will being non-Lipschitz functions at their ending time, they don't stand uniqueness of solutions of Lipschitz differential equations.
+For non-linear autonomous ODEs it is possible under some conditions to develop solutions of finite duration, meaning here that in these solutions the system will reach the value zero at some time, called an ending time, and then stay there forever after.
+This can occur only when system trajectories are not uniquely determined forwards and backwards in time by the dynamics, thus solutions of finite duration imply a form of "backwards-in-time unpredictability" closely related to the forwards-in-time unpredictability of chaos.
+This behavior cannot happen for Lipschitz continuous differential equations according to the proof of the Picard-Lindelof theorem.
+These solutions are non-Lipschitz functions at their ending times and cannot be analytical functions on the whole real line.